huishingchong/ris_jamming_anomaly_detection/README.md

 ### MATLAB

-solve_ris_jamming_optimisation.m
+**solve_ris_jamming_optimisation.m**

 - Algorithm implementation RIS-based jamming, refer to Lyu et al. [1] for more details
 - Not standalone to run, instead used as a helper script called by validation_script.m, ris_vs_active_jamming_signal_comparison.m, generate_raw_signals_stratified.m

-validation_script.m
+**validation_script.m**

 - Produces Figures 2-5 equivalent from Lyu et al.'s Performance Evaluation Section [1] Refer to Validation chapter for the graphs
 - Standalone MATLAB script that can be run in command window `validation_script`, feel free change beamforming vector (omega) as what was done during my Beamforming Investigation
 - Note that this takes a long time to complete as we are aggregating over statistical runs per plot for robust validation

-ris_vs_active_jamming_signal_comparison.m
+**ris_vs_active_jamming_signal_comparison.m**

 - Script to explore the potential distinctive signal characteristics produced by RIS vs conventional active jamming
 - Compares a RIS jamming and an active jamming signal which achieve the same attack effectiveness (or similar depending on run) and provide power, spectral, etc. visualisations for comparison
 - Produces the "RIS vs Active Jamming: Signal Characteristics for Feature Engineering" figure seed in the report
 - Standalone MATLAB script that can be run in command window `ris_vs_active_jamming_signal_comparison`

-generate_raw_signals_stratified.m
+**generate_raw_signals_stratified.m**

 - Generate raw signals which are stored in .mat, for later feature extraction
 - This was used to generate training data and test sets
 - Run `generate_raw_signals_stratified` directly in command window, you can also modify configuration parameters to customise generation

-generate_features_dataset_research.m
+**generate_features_dataset_research.m**

 - Generates datasets ready for ML training or testing, for experimental results
 - Run `generate_features_dataset_research` directly in command window, but ensure correct input path to the .mat file and note the output directory
 - Raw signal files used for this research are in the signal folder (contains the test set).
 - Input: .mat file, Output: .csv file

-extract_features_dataset.m
+**extract_features_research.m**

 - Helper function to extract and compute features from signals, used by generate_features_dataset_research.m
 - Not standalone script to run

-Other helper standalone scripts: distribution_analysis.m, explore_mat_file.m which I used for checks For the raw signals .mat files used for this project, you would need to download the ZIP file (which was too big to upload here) from the shared Google Drive link (more details in the dissertation report).
-Please download the and extract the ZIP and place it in a the signals folder in the matlab folder of the directory.
+Other helper standalone scripts: distribution_analysis.m, explore_mat_file.m which I used for checks To access the raw signals .mat files used for this project, you would need to download the ZIP file (which was too big to upload here).
+This contained .mat files of raw signals for training and testing.
+If you want to use them to extract features in MATLAB and create CSV datasets for the ML pipleline, download them from the shared Google Drive link (more details in the dissertation report - Availability of Data and Materials in Declaration).
+Please extract the ZIP and preferably place it in the signals/ folder within the matlab/ folder of the directory (as our MATLAB scripts are currently configured to that path when accessing the raw signals file).

 ### Python
+Run the ML pipeline (train, evaluate models on the RIS jamming dataset).

-To reproduce my Experimental Results: feature_analysis.py
+To reproduce my Experimental Results:

+**feature_analysis.py**

 ```
 python3 feature_analysis.py --csv datasets/jamming_features_research.csv --binary --output experimental_results/feature_analysis

 ```

-supervised_detection.py
+**supervised_detection.py**

 - Load dataset (train/val/test splits), prepare features and train supervised learning models
 - Per seed, creates model_artifacts.joblib and experiment_results.json containing the configuration and model & threshold selection, and val/test metrics